 WLFL PROPERTIES

-WLFL currently owns or is the sole trustee of three properties in Queensland.
-These are the Bukkulla Conservation Park, the Witta Nature Refuge and the Neil Holloway Reesville Nature Refuge.
+WLFL currently owns or is the sole trustee of five properties in Queensland.
+These are Bukkulla Conservation Park, Witta Nature Refuge, the Neil Holloway Reesville Nature Refuge, Weranga Scarps Nature Reserve, and Gowrie Scrub Conservation Reserve.

 Bukkulla Conservation Park